Jelmerro/carafe/README.md

   -o OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
                         Which folder to place the shortcut, default is the user desktop
+  -n NAME, --name NAME  Name of the new shortcut, default is the name of the
+                        carafe
   -t {carafe,wine}, --type {carafe,wine}
                         The type of shortcut to make
 ```

 Executable location will be asked interactively when not provided as an argument,
 in a fairly similar way as is done for the 'link' command.

+The name of the shortcut will be set to the name of the carafe automatically,
+but it can be changed with the optional --name argument like so:

+`./carafe steam shortcut --name "Steam (Windows version)"`

+To achieve the same but with no interactive questions,
+the following command could be used to create a carafe shortcut for the linked program:

+`./carafe steam shortcut --name "Steam (Windows version)" --type carafe --location link`

 Some programs might create a desktop shortcut during the installation,
 these type of shortcuts are made by wine and don't need carafe to work.